dbasrai/rat-fes/dailies/10-6-22/README.md

 Regarding future steps for SCI, we shouuld try on a few more datasets, but I'm optimistic about either uising a really good injureud rat as a preloaded decoder, or using a healing rat that is slowly regaining funciton of its legs to help. vs pre-injury Rat.

+also need to try alignment on forelimb on two pre-sci datasets from Grant

 I also did some double checking of my previous results.
 All seems good.

 tomorrow hopefully make some nice figures.